ManiaExchange/GeryKnockout/README.md

 ## Setting up for development

 Clone this repository to a folder of your choice.
 Using Visual Studio Code and PHP Intelephense is recommended.
-Using this setup, copy `tm_gery.php`, `includes\plugin_manager.php` and `includes\GbxRemote.php` (repository coming soon) to a new top level folder `dependencies`.
+Using this setup, copy `tm_gery.php`, `includes\plugin_manager.php` and `includes\GbxRemote.php` from the TMGery installation to a new top level folder `dependencies`.

 ## Reporting an issue